Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 🦀 Finally, we'll collect it and test the result

-🦀 Any time you see a `filter` and a `map` next to each other though, you might be able to abbreviate your code.
+🦀 Any time you see a `filter` and a `map` next to each other though, you might be able to abbreviate your code with `filter_map`.

 🦀 Booleans can be turned into `Option`s with `.then_some()`, so this works, but...